 Artificial and human intelligence are not competing against each other—they’re growing stronger together.
 The better your talent acquisition teams are, the more effective AI is; and the more effective AI is, the more it helps your teams be better.
 It’s a virtuous cycle.

-The power of AI lies in cutting down the number of people your recruiters have to manually consider and evaluate, by generating a short-lists of candidates that are likely to be a good fit, you ensure that your recruiters’ abilities to spot and identify the best people are not wasted screening or interviewing candidates that definitively lack the necessary skills.
+The power of AI lies in cutting down the number of people your recruiters have to manually consider and evaluate, by generating a short-list of candidates that are likely to be a good fit, you ensure that your recruiters’ abilities to spot and identify the best people are not wasted screening or interviewing candidates that definitively lack the necessary skills.

-Our ontology was built on a wealth of data, however lessons learned by AI elsewhere have their limitations, at the end of the day no two companies are the same.
+Our ontology was built on a wealth of data, however, lessons learned by AI elsewhere have their limitations, at the end of the day no two companies are the same.
 Therefore, the true potential of AI lies in learning what works for your organization.

 To achieve this, you need a system that is not just intelligent but also under your control.
 Most tech companies take a black-box approach to machine learning, meaning you can’t change or visualize how AI weights different things.
 This can result in bias becoming ingrained in your processes.

 The potential benefits of machine learning are incredible.
 You just need to ensure there are systems in place that can stop the spread of systemic bias.

 Avature AI uses a white-box approach, at all times your HR teams can see and change what are the variables our algorithms are considering.
 This makes it basically impossible for errors to remain undetected for years, as it happened at Amazon.

 AI is Just One More Weapon in Your Arsenal

 It’s always important to remember that new AI solutions, like skill inference and skill matching, are only some of the many pieces needed to solve the talent puzzle.
 To overcome their challenges and come up ahead in the talent game, companies need holistic strategies that go beyond what happens when a candidate applies.